Azure/doAzureParallel/samples/package_management/custom/README.md

 ## Installing Custom Packages
 doAzureParallel supports custom package installation in the cluster.
 Custom packages are R packages that cannot be hosted on Github or be built on a docker image.
 The recommended approach for custom packages is building them from source and uploading them to an Azure File Share.

-Note: If the package requires a compilation such as apt-get installations, users will be require to build their own containers.
+Note: If the package requires a compilation such as apt-get installations, users will be required to build their own containers.

 ### Building Package from Source in RStudio